Sociology in Switzerland

 f) more and more causal relationships have been discovered by scientific advances (e.g. of the toxicity of substances.

 Accordingly, companies are under increasing pressure to provide their products and services reliably and at a constantly high level of quality, while conforming to a variety of specific standards in the manufacturing process.
 Hence it is important for them, in the light of product liability legislation and the presence of powerful consumer associations, for example, to avoid expensive (and competitively damaging) compensation claims.
-Similarly, environmental organizations such as Greenpeace and the WWF keep a watchful eye on companies to ensure that their products are environmentally friendly, that test animals are not treated crually and that employees are not being exposed to unnecessary health risks.
+Similarly, environmental organizations such as Greenpeace and the WWF keep a watchful eye on companies to ensure that their products are ecologically sound, that test animals are not treated cruelly and that employees are not being exposed to unnecessary health risks.
 Furthermore, equal opportunity legislation means that employers are increasingly obliged to combat discrimination against women, the disabled and ethnic minorities in the workplace.
-In each case it is not simply a question of complying with the formal, legal minimum, but rather of demonstrating through informal provisions which go beyond this that the company identifies with the values and objectives behind such regulations (Müller/Adelt 1990).
+In each case it is not simply a question of complying with the formal legal minimum, but rather of demonstrating through informal provisions which go beyond this that the company identifies with the values and objectives behind such regulations (Müller/Adelt 1990).

 "A good product counts for little in this day and age.
 What is important is quality thinking in the company, which also affects the service around the product ..."
 (Sattes 1996).

+To implement this "quality culture" it is necessary to encourage all employees alike to be watchful and diligent in their work, enabling them to see the overall context in which their specialized activities are located.
+As a result, a layer of company-specific skill requirements and value orientations emerges which apply similarly to incumbents of all hierarchical levels and occupational roles.
 Lean organizations are geared from the outset towards production processes that can be permanently modified, leaving employees constantly disposed to take on board new technical and organizational elements of knowledge and to make the experience acquired at the workplace useful to the whole enterprise, not just themselves (Osterloh 1994).
-In fact, the employees become the actual experts at identifying and solving production problems: a highly generalized skill which can readily be transferred to other companies or economic sectors (Smith 1997).
+In fact, the employees become the true experts at identifying and solving production problems: a highly generalized skill which can readily be transferred to other companies or economic sectors (Smith 1997).
+In line with this development, we also find staff training and education being strongly integrated into company policy again (whereas during the 1980s the tendency was to offload these duties onto independent external institutions - q.v.
+Battaglia 1997).
+The work team now appears as a "cost-effective" instance of socialization, replacing more expensive training schemes less directly related to the workplace (cf. 4.5).

-Similar effects are stemming from the fact that dealing with complex and precarious large-scale technologies increases the need for all-round evaluation and judgement skills (i.e. comprising intellectual, intuitive and emotional components in equal measure - q.v.
-Böhle/Milkau 1989; Hirschhorn 1984: 67ff, 96ff).While classic industrial work is defined by fairly predictable, objective demands (physical strength, tolerance to noise, heat, etc.), much more subjective and comprehensive skills seem to predominate today, which are described in terms of "feeling", "sensitivity", "intuition", etc.:
+Company specific qualifications like these can turn the firm into a community with a strong sense of collective identity, although such "group thinking" may also increase the risk of shutting itself off to external ideas.
+(External seminars and courses, on the other hand, have the advantage that they encourage the influx of new ideas).
+Similar effects are stemming from the fact that dealing with complex and precarious large-scale technologies increases the need for all-round evaluation and judgment skills (i.e. comprising intellectual, intuitive and emotional components in equal measure - q.v.
+Böhle/Milkau 1989; Hirschhorn 1984: 67ff.
+96ff).While classic industrial work is defined by fairly predictable, objective demands (physical strength, tolerance to noise, heat, etc.), much more subjective and comprehensive skills seem to predominate today, which are described in terms of "feeling", "sensitivity", "intuition", etc.:

 "As the worker's muscle systems are demobilized, their nervous systems come into play.
 Deeply involved in supervising the feedback-based control systems, workers face new tensions in the counterpoint of watchfulness and boredom."
 (Hirschhorn 1984: 70).